 The International Labor Recruitment Working Group, February, 2013, 49 pp. + notes

-details the problems, inefficiencies and abuses suffered by internationally
+This report details the problems, inefficiencies and abuses suffered by internationally

 recruited workers in the "dizzying array" of U.S. temporary work visa categories.
 It also provides comprehensive

 recommendations for reforming these critical areas of U.S. foreign labor policy.
 Among the 18 organizations comprising the

 report's publisher, the International Labor Recruitment Working Group, are the AFL-CIO, Centro de Derechos del Migrante, Global

 workers, in all visa categories and wage levels, face recruitment abuse such as fraud, discrimination, economic coercion,

 retaliation, blacklisting and forced labor; and in some cases, indentured servitude; debt bondage; and human trafficking.